Vilnian Baroque

-The architect Johann Christoph Glaubitz is considered to be one of the founders of Vilnian Baroque.
-Working on restoration of churches in Vilnius, he was often inspired by contemporary buildings of Austria and Bavaria.
+The architect Johann Christoph Glaubitz is considered one of the founders of Vilnian Baroque.
+Working on the restoration of churches in Vilnius, he was often inspired by contemporary buildings of Austria and Bavaria.
 Polish churches created by Paolo Fontana are also made in Vilnian Baroque style.
-Vilnian Baroque was most popular among the Uniates which gave the style its second name ‘Uniate Baroque’.
+Although being predominantly Catholic style of architecture, Vilnian Baroque was also popular among the Uniates, which gave the style its second name ‘Uniate Baroque’.
 Another famous architect Thomas Zebrowski also designed and supervised constructions of Vilnian Baroque churches in Lithuania and Belarus.